-The Council established the United Nations Interim Security Force for Abyei (UNISFA) by resolution 1990 (2011) of 27 June 2011, taking into account the Agreement between the Government of the Republic of the Sudan and the Sudan People's Liberation Movement on temporary arrangements for the administration and security of the Abyei Area of 20 June 2011.
-The Council mandated UNISFA to, inter alia, monitor and verify the redeployment of the Sudanese Armed Forces and the Sudan People's Liberation Army or its successor from the Abyei Area, participate in relevant bodies as stipulated in the Agreement, facilitate the delivery of humanitarian aid and strengthen the capacity of the Abyei Police Service.
+The Council established the United Nations Interim Security Force for Abyei (UNISFA) by resolution 1990 (2011) of 27 June 2011, taking into account the Agreement between the Government of the Republic of the Sudan and the Sudan People's Liberation Movement on Temporary Arrangements for the Administration and Security of the Abyei Area of 20 June 2011.
+The Council mandated UNISFA to, inter alia, monitor and verify the redeployment of the Sudanese Armed Forces and the Sudan People's Liberation Army or its successor from the Abyei Area, participate in relevant bodies as stipulated in the Agreement, facilitate the delivery of humanitarian aid, and strengthen the capacity of the Abyei Police Service.
 By the same resolution, acting under Chapter VII of the Charter, the Council authorized UNISFA to take the actions necessary to, inter alia, protect United Nations and humanitarian personnel and property, protect civilians under imminent threat of physical violence and ensure security in the Abyei Area.
-By resolution 2024 (2011) of 14 December 2011, the Council expanded the mandate of UNISFA to include assisting the Sudan and South Sudan in ensuring the observance of their agreement on border security and supporting the operational activities of the Joint Border Verification and Monitoring Mechanism.43
+By resolution 2024 (2011) of 14 December 2011, the Council expanded the mandate of UNISFA to include assisting the Sudan and South Sudan in ensuring the observance of their agreement on border security and supporting the operational activities of the Joint Border Verification and Monitoring Mechanism.

-In 2022, the Council unanimously adopted resolutions 2630 (2022) of 12 May and 2660 (2022) of 14 November, by which it extended the mandate of UNISFA for periods of six months and one year, respectively, on the latter occasion until 15 November 2023.44
+In 2022, the Council unanimously adopted resolutions 2630 (2022) of 12 May and 2660 (2022) of 14 November by which it extended the mandate of UNISFA for periods of six months and one year respectively, the latter time until 15 November 2023.

 The Council did not modify the mandate of UNISFA during the period under review.
-By resolution 2630 (2022), the Council requested the Secretary-General, consistent with resolution 2609 (2021), to
+By resolution 2630 (2022), the Council requested the Secretary-General, consistent with resolution 2609 (2021), to ensure UNISFA's use of confidence-building, facilitation, mediation, community engagement and strategic communications to support the implementation of the Mission's mandate and its protection, information gathering, and situational awareness activities, as well as to counter disinformation and misinformation that could hinder its ability to implement its mandate and the mandate of the Joint Border Verification and Monitoring Mechanism.